Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Conclusion

 \section{Conclusion}

-We propose a novel self-supervised learning framework of speech that learns to transform speech waveform to syllabic embedding.
-As results, we achieve a state-of-the-art unsupervised syllable detection and discovery performance with a significant reduction in time complexity of segmentation algorithm, down to \(O(n)\).
-The resynthesis experiments validate that our model can provide syllabic tokens that encodes intelligible speech content in highly efficient way.
-Up to our knowledge this is the first demonstration of speech synthesis from syllable-level tokens.
-Furthermore, a linguistic-theory inspired analysis reveals that \ours also segments the embedding space, showing emergent categorical perception of speech.
-To sum, we introduce a new method for representing speech features as syllables, offering promising potential for more efficient speech tokenization and spoken language modeling.
+We propose a novel self-supervised learning framework of speech, \ours, that learns to transform speech waveform into a syllabic embedding that is well aligned with linguistic theories. \ours offers promising potential for interpretable and efficient speech tokenization, and scalable and efficient spoken language modeling.

-\textbf{Limitations} Our model is not yet suitable for universal speech representation, which the most speech SSL approaches aim for \citep{yang2021superb}.
-We find that \ours\ degrades in some SUPERB downstream tasks, which we believe, is due to the parsimonious structure we are imposing (Appendix \ref{app:superb}).
-Furthermore, our model has not been scaled to a larger speech corpus, which may provide more gains than our current setting, as shown by previous studies \citep{borsos2022audiolm, twist}.
-We leave these for future directions to explore.
+\textbf{Limitations} As we present our model more as a \textit{coding} framework of speech, we largely put our focus on demonstrating efficiency and reconstruction quality.
+Therefore, our model is not yet suitable for universal speech representation, which the most speech SSL approaches aim for \citep{yang2021superb}.
+We find that \ours\ degrades in some SUPERB downstream tasks, which we believe is due to the parsimonious structure we are imposing.
+See Appendix \ref{app:superb} and Table \ref{tab:superb} for details and discussion.
+Also, the SUPERB protocol is optimally designed for frame-wise SSL; therefore, more investigation is needed on downstream architectures that better leverage the syllabic structure.